evilpete/flipper_toolbox/README.md

-Random scripts and links for generating/creating/modifying  [Flipper Zero](https://flipperzero.one/) data files that can be loaded onto a Flipper
+Random scripts and links for generating/creating/modifying  [Flipper Zero](https://flipperzero.one/) data files that can be loaded onto a FlipperZero.

-As this is An occasional work in Progress, these scripts are mostly "works for me" level testing, pull requests welcome
+As this is an occasional work in Progress, these scripts are mostly "*works for me*" level testing, pull requests welcome.

 ---